Distance: 4.42 mi.

 Trails: Mt.
 Monroe Loop, Crawford Path, Trinity Heights Connector, Gulfside Trail, Jewell Trail, Base Station Road

 Day 2 and we are ready to hit the summits of this hike.
 After a hearty breakfast at the hut, we packed up our gear and went outside.
-We a couple parting shots of Liliana and I in front of the hut before we headed up to Mt.
+We took a couple parting shots of Liliana and I in front of the hut before we headed up to Mt.
 Monroe.
 There was a mix of sun and some high clouds to start the day, but the forecast was for increasingly better conditions.
 We had a good amount of sun for our short-ish (I do have a 9 year old with me) hike up to the summit of Mt.
 Monroe.
 As we got to the summit, the wind picked up some and we had some clouds just a little bit above us.
 The wind was enough that we both put on a layer to stay warm on the summit.
 Liliana was super excited to be on top of the first peak of the day and her first 5000 footer.

 The two of us ready to leave the hut